 Kefferpütz was previously a senior analyst at the Mercator Institute for China Studies (MERICS) working on China’s increasing influence in Europe and Sino-Russian relations.
 In this capacity, he testified before the European Parliament and appeared as a regular commentator in the international and German print and broadcast media.

 From 2017 to 2021, he worked at the State Ministry of Baden-Württemberg as a political advisor, speechwriter, and deputy head of unit for strategy and policy.
 Before that, Kefferpütz spent ten years working in Brussels, including four years as chief of staff to Member of the European Parliament Reinhard Bütikofer.
 He began his professional career with research positions at the Heinrich-Böll-Stiftung offices in Brussels, Moscow, and Warsaw.

-He holds an MPhil in Russian and Eurasian studies from the University of Oxford and a BA in international affairs from the American University in Paris.
-In addition to his native German and Dutch, he speaks English, French and Russian.
+He has held fellowships at institutions including the Center for European Policy Studies, MERICS, and Stiftung Neue Verantwortung, and holds an MPhil in Russian and East European studies from the University of Oxford and a BA in international affairs from the American University in Paris.